A dental mold and dental tools

 Facial swelling can happen for a variety of reasons.
 However, when it develops near the jaw, cheek, or gums, there’s a greater likelihood that a dental infection is to blame.
 That’s because infections that begin inside a tooth or around the gums can spread into surrounding tissues, creating visible swelling, pain, and pressure.
-Because these infections will not only not resolve on their own but, in fact, worsen with time, prompt diagnosis and care are vital.
+Because these infections not only do not resolve on their own but, in fact, worsen over time, prompt diagnosis and care are vital.

 Why Dental Infections Cause Swelling